Parent’s Information Sheet 2016-2017

 Homework & Handouts

 Some teachers will assign homework.
 It is expected that your child will complete the assignment to reinforce the lesson learned in class.

 Students are regularly given handouts and announcements to bring home.
 Please check your child’s book each week for such handouts.

-If a problem arises with a student’s inappropriate behavior, the student will be spoken to.
-The second time a problem occurs, the parent/guardian will be contacted.
-The third time, a parent/guardian must accompany the student to the next class session and sit in on the class for that day.
+If a problem arises with a student’s inappropriate behavior, the student will be spoken to by the teacher and/or Religious Ed Coordinator.
+The third time a problem occurs, the parent/guardian will be contacted.
+If a the student's inappropriate behavior continues, a parent/guardian must accompany the student to the next class session and sit in on the class for that day.